thuri10/MobileCTF/AndroidAlgorithm/R0CTF/02/README.md

-# 第二题
+# Question 2

-文件： ./02RCTF/file/rctf-debug.apk
+File: ./02RCTF/file/rctf-debug.apk

-## 题目要求
+## Question Requirements

-> 题目要求：输入6位数字，得到 Congratulation for you!!!
+> Question requirements: Enter a 6-digit number and get Congratulation for you!!!

-## 解题
+## Problem Solving

-点击按钮进入第二题目，题目要求输入6位数字，打开 Jadx 观看反编译后的核心业务逻辑代码：
+Click the button to enter the second question, which requires you to enter a 6-digit number.
+Open Jadx to view the decompiled core business logic code:

 ![](./image/01.png)

-使用 Sign 函数计算输入的内容，Sign 函数是一个 native 函数：
+Use the Sign function to calculate the input content.
+The Sign function is a native function:

 ![](./image/02.png)

-打开目标so，我们来看这个函数的具体实现：
+Open the target so, let's look at the specific implementation of this function:

 ```c
 int __fastcall ngis(_JNIEnv *a1, int a2, int a3)